Lunem-LumenLee/gobbiebars/README.md

 ### Buttons

-The Buttons plugin is built into GobbieBars and provides the main action button system.
+The Buttons plugin is built into GobbieBars and lets you create fully configurable buttons for your UI.

-Buttons can be attached to GobbieBars screen bars or placed freely on the screen.
-You can create shortcuts for commands, macros, items, spells, weaponskills, job abilities, trusts, mounts, and other custom actions.
+Buttons can be attached to GobbieBars bars or placed freely on the screen.
+You can create buttons for commands, macros, items, spells, weaponskills, job abilities, trusts, mounts, and other custom actions.

+Buttons includes built-in support for CatseyeXI commands, inventory items, current-job spells, weapon-specific weaponskills, job abilities, available trusts, and available mounts.
+It can build selection lists from your current character data, so you do not need to manually type everything.

+You can also browse locally for your own button images with one click, then use those images as custom icons.

 Main options include custom icons, labels, tooltips, keybinds, multiline macros, job-specific visibility, text styling, colors, and drag-and-drop layout positioning.